aspose-total/Aspose.Total-Products/total/en/python-net/conversion/fods-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert FODS to DOCM</h2>

+Python developers often need to convert FODS (Flat Open Document Spreadsheet) to DOCM (Microsoft Word Open XML Macro-Enabled Document) files.
+FODS is an open document format for spreadsheets, charts, presentations and word processing documents.
+It is an open standard developed by the Open Document Format for Office Applications (ODF) and is used by many applications such as LibreOffice, Apache OpenOffice, and Google Docs.
+On the other hand, DOCM is a Microsoft Word document format that supports macros.
+It is used to store documents with macros, scripts, and other embedded objects.

+Converting FODS to DOCM is important for Python developers who need to use the features of both formats.
+For example, a developer may need to use the macro features of DOCM to automate certain tasks, or they may need to use the open document format of FODS to share documents with other applications.

+<h2>How Aspose.Total Helps for FODS to DOCM Conversion</h2>
-For a Python developer, who is trying to add a FODS to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including FODS and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert FODS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including FODS and DOCM files.
+It helps Python developers to automate the conversion process from FODS to DOCM.
+The process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert FODS file to HTML.
+After that, by using Word Python API Aspose.Words for Python via .NET, save the created HTML into the desired Microsoft Word format.

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with different file formats.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It also supports a variety of formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, ODT, ODS, and more.
+It is a powerful tool for Python developers who need to work with different file formats.

 {{% /blocks/products/pf/feature-page-summary %}}